SMASH THE SCALE? Not Always Helpful For ND Folks

-And with that outta the way I figured a very fitting episode topic post book launch would be the start of a new podcast series called popular eating disorder recovery advice that does NOT work for autistic people.
-Today, we’re going to be unpacking a piece of advice that is probably going to be the most controversial, but that’s also because it’s probably the most popular.
-And that is to smash the scale.
+I'm starting a new series!
+Popular eating disorder recovery advice that does NOT work for autistic people.
+Today, we’re going to be unpacking a piece of advice that is probably going to be the most controversial, but that’s also because it’s probably the most popular: whether or not to smash the scale.

-Now, it goes without saying that there’s a big disclaimer on everything I’ll be sharing today as well as in future episodes of this series, because inevitably there will be autistic people for which the neurotypical ED recovery advice DOES work.
-But from my personal experience as well as the countless stories clients have told me, the recovery advice frequently shared often does not work for autistic people, and actually makes the eating disorder worse!
-So with that said, let’s dive into today’s episode!
+It goes without saying that there’s a BIG disclaimer on everything I’ll be sharing today as well as in future posts in this series, because inevitably, there will be autistic people for which the neurotypical ED recovery advice DOES work.
+But from my personal experience as well as the countless stories clients have told me, the most popular pieces of eating disorder recovery advice often do not work for autistic people, and tend to make the eating disorder worse!
+Now without further ado, let's dive into why smashing the scale can be unhelpful for autistic people in eating disorder recovery.

 "SMASH THE SCALE!”
 How often have you seen or heard this advice online?
 I mean seriously, every single post I’ve ever seen on eating disorder recovery when it comes to advice and tips and “starting your recovery journey” contains content around how you need to get rid of the scale if you want to fully recover.
 Whether this is a personal body scale or the food scale, I’ve seen the advice apply to both.
 The general belief is that owning or using a scale is going to hinder you in your recovery.
 And I actually have a few funny (well, not funny, but to me looking back, a lot of the rebellious things I did during ED treatment are quite funny to me now) personal stories about the scale that goes to show how counterproductive it is to force an autistic person to get rid of their scales.
 Both of these are in Rainbow Girl, so you’re seriously just gonna wanna read the book, but I’ll give one example regarding my food scale.